Virginia Cavaliers (historical): Restoration of 1660

-The Restoration of 1660 brought the exiled Stuart to the British throne as Charles II, and Berkeley again became governor of Virginia.
+The Stuart Restoration of 1660 brought the exiled Charles to the English, Scottish and Irish thrones as Charles II, and Berkeley again became governor of Virginia.
 Cromwell, the Lord Protector of England, had died in 1658, and Richard, his son and successor, was too weak to hold the reins of government and laid aside the heavy burden the next year, and Charles II became king.
 Charles was not a religious enthusiast, as his father had been.
 He is noted for his pursuit of pleasure, which many subjects applauded after the dry years of the Protectorate.

 Charles was utterly without gratitude to the people of Virginia for their former loyalty, and indeed it may be said that his accession marks the beginning of a long period of turmoil, discontent, and political strife in Virginia.
 Charles immediately began to appoint to the offices of the colony a swarm of worthless place hunters, and some years later he gave away to his court favorites, the Earl of Arlington and Lord Culpeper, nearly all the soil of Virginia, a large portion of which was well settled and under cultivation.

 The Navigation Acts, enacted ten years before, was re-enacted with amendments and put in force.
 By this the colonists were restricted to only exporting goods to England via English vessels.
 Imports also were to be brought from England only.
 The prices therefore of both exports and imports were set in London, and the arrangement enabled the English merchants to grow rich at the expense of the colonists.
 The result was a depreciation in the price of tobacco, the circulating medium, to such a degree as to impoverish many planters and almost to bring about insurrection.

 Adding to the multiplying distresses of Virginia, Governor Berkeley, who had been fairly popular during his former ten-year governorship, seems to have changed decidedly for the worse.
 He became royalist to the core and appeared to have lost whatever sympathy with the people he ever had.
 He was accused of conniving with custom-house officials in schemes of extortion and blackmail, and even of profiting by their maladministration.
 Popular government thus suffered a long eclipse in Virginia.
 In 1661 Berkeley secured the election of a House of Burgesses to his liking, and he kept them in power for fifteen years, refusing to order another election.